iqbalbaharum/fekreno/README.md

 - Quasar
  - [Why this  project use quasar? ](https://quasar.dev/introduction-to-quasar)

-Once you done installing quasar cli you will get this folder:
+Once you done installing quasar cli you will get this folder, Here is the file that you can manipulate the frontend view:

 1. Src
 2. Public
-3. .quasar

 ## In Src have 13 folder :